Law grad turns culinary passion into TikTok fame and a brand-new cookbook

 Like many others, Jon Kung figured that law school would be a safe harbor to weather the storms of the Great Recession.
 But after emerging from the University of Detroit Mercy School of Law in 2011, Kung changed course.

-Kung, who is nonbinary, says the realization that the practice of law was not for them hit after they helped the local prosecutor’s office achieve a conviction in a murder trial.
-They received a full-time job offer with that office but decided to turn down the job offer and look for other work.
+Kung, who is nonbinary, says the realization that the practice of law was not for them hit after they helped the Wayne County Prosecutor’s Office in Michigan achieve a conviction in a murder trial.

 “I had a hand in sending a 19-year-old into prison for, I think it was like 29 years or something like that,” says Kung, adding that previously, they had done less sobering tasks, such as signing preliminary exam forms.

 They realized they did not have the personality for that job.